Aquarius (drink)

-Currently, it is marketed in Argentina, Belgium, Brazil, Chile, China, Germany, Hong Kong, Japan, Indonesia, Luxembourg, Macau, Morocco, the Netherlands, Peru, Portugal, Serbia, Singapore, Spain, Switzerland, Taiwan and Thailand.
+Currently, it is marketed in UK, Spain, Japan, Argentina, Belgium, Bosnia and Herzegovina, Chile, China, France, Hong Kong, Indonesia, Luxembourg, Macau, Morocco, the Netherlands, Peru, Portugal, Serbia, Singapore, Switzerland, Taiwan and Thailand.
 The majority of its consumers are non-athletes.

 Aquarius is available in the following flavors: Citrus Blend, Grapefruit, Lemon, Orange, Watermelon, Red Peach, Blueberry and Tropical.
 The availability of these flavors changes from country to country.

-In Malaysia, the Maldives and Brazil, bottled water is also available under the Aquarius brand.
+In Malaysia and the Maldives, bottled water is also available under the Aquarius brand.

 Aquarius worldwide

 Argentina

-In Argentina, "Aquarius by Cepita" is a flavored water brand.
-Cepita is a local juice brand owned by Coca-Cola.
+In Argentina, "Aquarius by The Coca-Cola Company" is a flavored water brand.